 Why can I still hear latency?

-Generally the better a computer is, the less latency that it will incur on its own, but this depends on the condition of the computer, and its load at the time.
+Generally, the better a computer is, the less latency it incurs on its own, but this depends on the condition of the computer, and its load at the time.
 This is another reason to keep your computer in good order.
-Have a look at our Windows 7 and Windows XP optimisation guides to help keep your computer running well.
+Have a look at our optimisation guides to help keep your computer running well:

-Our interfaces offer Zero or Ultra Low Latency Tracking and Direct Monitor options to further help circumvent the issue of latency as much as possible.
+Our interfaces offer Zero, or Ultra-low, Latency tracking and Direct Monitor options to further help the issue of latency as much as possible.